-Individual member states retain discretion as to whether they implement a screening system but any such system must then meet basic criteria concerning confidentiality, transparency and the application of review timeframes.
+Individual member states retain discretion as to whether they implement a screening system, but any such system must then meet basic criteria concerning confidentiality, transparency and the application of review timeframes.
 Ireland has taken its first steps in this direction by establishing an "FDI Screening Unit" within the Department of Enterprise, Trade and Employment and has conducted a public consultation on prospective investment screening legislation.

-The Investment Screening Bill
+The Screening of Third Countries Transactions Bill

-The Department is also currently finalising draft legislation for the possible introduction of a new foreign investment or FDI screening regime, as mandated by the FDI Screening Regulation and has established an information sharing and cooperation framework across EU member state authorities.
-The legislation establishing the new Irish regime, the "Investment Screening Bill", was expected to be adopted as early as the end of H1 2021, however this has been delayed until H2 2021 or beyond.
-While the exact scope of the new FDI regime and whether it will give rise to additional mandatory notification requirements in certain instances remains unclear until the draft legislation is published, the Competition and Consumer Protection Commission (CCPC) is likely to have a role in administering the initial review under the new FDI regime, alongside the general merger control and media merger regimes.
+The Department is currently finalising draft legislation for a new foreign investment or FDI screening regime, as mandated by the FDI Screening Regulation.
+The Screening of Third Countries Transactions Bill remains unpublished but remains high on the legislative agenda.
+While the exact scope of the new FDI regime and whether it will give rise to additional mandatory notification requirements remains unclear until the draft legislation is published, the Competition and Consumer Protection Commission (CCPC) is likely to have a role in administering the initial review under the new regime, alongside the general merger control and media merger regimes.